-The Media Vault is your primary media asset repository.
+The Media Vault is your primary media file / asset repository.
 You may upload and manage your audio, images, video, and various forms of text-based documents like PDFs.
 Each media type has its own tab.

 Any media asset that you will want to use in marketing materials needs to be first uploaded to your Media Vault.

 We recommend that you upload the highest resolution version of the media asset that you expect to use, such as a finished “master” file.
 One of the primary advantages of Kaboodle Media is our “upload once, use everywhere” technology.
 You will rapidly become familiar with, and appreciate, this important feature the more you use the site.